Furnace Repair Checklist

 - Locate the breaker labeled “furnace” or “heat,” and double-check it’s turned “on.”
 If you find that the breaker tripped, it will be in the middle or “off” area.

-- Using one hand, steadily flip the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” don’t touch it and get in touch with a professional from James Heating & A/C, Inc at 336-853-6070 quickly.
+- Using one hand, steadily flip the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with a professional from James Heating & A/C, Inc at 336-853-6070 quickly.

 It doesn’t matter how old your furnace is or what brand it is, it has at least one regular wall switch set on or close to it.